All Episodes

 What it says to me, Sean, is that not only are they focused on people that have government jobs and are getting a federal paycheck, but it's expanding out.

-When you talk about non-governmental organizations, these can include uh campaigns, they can include uh lawyers, they can include a whole array of people that I think we know given their proximity to what had happened in the past were part of what was happening.
+They can include a whole array of people that I think we know, given their proximity to what had happened in the past, were part of what was happening.

-Uh, and there seems to be a belief and all signs pointing in the direction that we had high-ranking intelligence officials in this country outsource intelligence gathering that would be illegal for them to be involved in, likely involving American citizens, and so they basically, you know, I guess handed it off to some of their colleagues in in other countries to do the dirty work for them.
+And there seems to be a belief, and all signs pointing in the direction that we had high-ranking intelligence officials in this country outsource intelligence gathering that would be illegal for them to be involved in, likely involving American citizens.

-Uh that seems related as it also gets into the FISA issue, which Michael Horowitz, I assume, is wrapping up his report or perhaps wrapped up already.
+That seems related as it also gets into the FISA issue, which Michael Horowitz, I assume, is wrapping up his report or perhaps wrapped up already.

-Well, uh that's why I think that Brennan Clapper and some of their cohorts are really in the focal point here.
+Well, that's why I think that Brennan Clapper and some of their cohorts are really in the focal point here.

-But what happened in it it got smothered by the Mueller news.
+But what happened, and it got smothered by the Mueller news, Mueller came out and made a statement.

-It was the same time that Horowitz had put out a statement saying he had made a criminal referral, a criminal referral against a deputy assistant director to the Federal Bureau of Investigation for releasing sealed court documents for engaging in unauthorized contacts with journalists for accepting gifts, and the Department of Justice it has decided not to prosecute.
+It was the same time that Horowitz had put out a statement saying he had made a criminal referral, a criminal referral against a deputy assistant director to the Federal Bureau of Investigation for releasing sealed court documents, for engaging in unauthorized contacts with journalists, for accepting gifts.

-Why would the Department Wait a minute?
+Why would the Department?

-But if that that is a felony, is it not what you're describing?
+Is it not what you're describing?

 Because I've read the exact press release.

-Why would they decide not to prosecute if in fact a criminal referral is made?
+Why would they decide not to prosecute if, in fact, a criminal referral is made?

-Such a referral, I doubt would have been made had there not been enough evidence to support it and back it up.
+Such a referral, I doubt, would have been made had there not been enough evidence to support it and back it up.

-I I I am a huge fan of Attorney General Barr.
+I am a huge fan of Attorney General Barr.

 I think he's had guts where we haven't seen him before.

-But I think there's a huge question here at the inspector general is doing something, and I've interacted with inspector generals for eight plus years, and especially Horowitz.
+The Inspector General is doing something, and I've interacted with Inspector Generals for eight-plus years, and especially Horowitz.

-I I when he put out his statement, I could read between the lines and see the frustration that he had because he must have been peppering them with months.
+When he put out his statement, I could read between the lines and see the frustration that he had because he must have been peppering them with months.

-Here's the evidence, here's the person, here's the documentation, here's how you prosecute this case.
+Here's how you prosecute this case.

-But finally the DOJ decided not to prosecute one of their own.
+But finally, the DOJ decided not to prosecute one of their own.

 We don't know this person's name.

-We know the crime, we know what they were doing.
+We know what they were doing.

-Why is it that there's documented evidence, a criminal referral from the inspector general is it possible that the decision is made on a temporary basis because of a broader investigation?
+Is it possible that the decision is made on a temporary basis because of a broader investigation?

 You know, I can put some hope out there that maybe that's the case, but if they were continuing to have those discussions within the DOJ, the Inspector General wouldn't have put out that letter.